 4. Why wasn’t Vice President Johnson attacked?

-John Wilkes Booth had convinced George Atzerodt, an acquaintance, to kill Johnson by setting a trap at the Kirkwood House hotel where the vice president lived.
-However, Atzerodt lost his nerve and didn’t attempt to kill the vice president, even though he had a rented room above Johnson’s and a loaded gun was found in the room.
+John Wilkes Booth had convinced George Atzerodt, an acquaintance, to kill Johnson by setting a trap at the Kirkwood House hotel where the Vice President lived.
+However, Atzerodt lost his nerve and didn’t attempt to kill Johnson, even though he had a rented room above Johnson’s, and a loaded gun was found in the room.

 5. How did Secretary of State Seward survive despite having his throat stabbed two or three times?